lukasoppermann/veare-pre-next/storage/app/articles/150905-api-with-dingo-&-lumen-part-1.md

 ---
-title: API with dingo & lumen - PART 1
+title: API with lumen & dingo/api - PART 1
 tags: tag1, tag2
 ---
 # API with dingo & lumen - PART 1

 In this series we will write a well tested api using [lumen](http://lumen.laravel.com/) and the [dingo/api](https://github.com/dingo/api) package.
-We are going to build an api for storing and retrieving posts, which are organized in collections.
+We are going to build a well-tested api for storing and retrieving posts.

 ## Install lumen & dingo/api

-I assume you have composer installed on your machine and a basic knowlege of how to use the command-line.
+I assume you have composer installed on your machine and a basic knowledge of how to use the commandline.
 So lets start installing lumen via the composer `create-project` command.
 ```
 composer create-project laravel/lumen --prefer-dist myLumenApi